intra1/js-learning/README.md

 # js-learning
-Learning to use vcs and going through js variables
+Learning to use vcs and going through js variables.
+Just practicing